fjopferrada/qbibformat/README.md

 ==========

-A utility to turn individual BibTeX entries into formatted plain text, markdown, or HTML.
+A utility to turn individual BibTeX entries into formatted plain text, markdown, LaTeX, RST, or HTML.
 Formatting is controlled by a CSL file.
 Output can be written to the standard output, a file, or the X clipboard.

 Copyright Pontus Lurcock, 2016-2017.
 Released under the MIT licence.